 European Article Numbers (EAN barcodes) comprise 13 digits.
 They are used worldwide on all retail products except books and magazines.
 They are the most widely used barcodes globally, except in the USA and Canada, where UPC-A (Universal Product Code) barcodes are more common.
 In New Zealand, the EAN-13 is probably the barcode you need if you have products you wish to stock at a retail store.

 Each EAN-13 is product-specific and encoded into a barcode image.
-This means that when the barcode is scanned into store systems, price and inventory data related to your product is recorded by the retailer.
+This means that when the barcode is scanned into store systems, the retailer records the price and inventory data related to your product.
 A different EAN-13 number, therefore, is required for each unique product.

-12-digit UPC Barcodes are used predominantly in the USA and Canada on all retail products, except for books and magazines.
+12-digit UPC Barcodes are used predominantly in the USA and Canada on all retail products except books and magazines.
 UPC barcodes predate EAN-13 codes and started appearing in stores in the USA in the 1970s.
-If you are selling in the US or Canada, you likely want to use a UPC-A code rather than an EAN-13 code.
+If you are selling in the US or Canada, you likely want to use a UPC-A rather than an EAN-13 code.

 Encodable digits: 0-9